This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
 A clean dressing and an elastic wrap bandage may cover your stitches.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.

 - You may need to use a continuous passive motion (CPM) machine.
 Your leg may be put into a CPM machine right after surgery.
 The machine moves your leg back and forth very slowly without your having to use your muscles.
 This movement can help decrease pain and swelling, and may help your knee heal faster.
 Until you can get out of bed, leg exercises should be done with both legs.
 For example, draw circles in the air with your toes to keep your legs strong and stop blood clots from forming.